-Invasive Non-Native Species (INNS) are one of the major causes of biodiversity loss and can have profound environmental, economic and social impacts.
-It may be a criminal offence (external link) to spread invasive non-native plants (external link) and animals (external link).
+Invasive non-native species (INNS) are one of the major causes of biodiversity loss and can have profound environmental, economic and social impacts.
+It is also a criminal offence to spread certain invasive non-native plants (external link) and animals (external link).

-Managing INNS is a critical part of Local Nature Recovery Strategies (LNRS) and Biodiversity Net Gain (BNG) projects.
-Urban areas tend to be particularly impacted by INNS and improving connectivity between these areas can inadvertently spread them further.
+Managing INNS is a critical part of Local Nature Recovery Strategies (LNRS) and Biodiversity Net Gain (BNG).
+They offer significant opportunities to manage INNS for the benefit of biodiversity.
+On the other hand, improving habitat connectivity, particularly in the water environment, can inadvertently spread INNS further.
 It’s essential that work on habitats is undertaken in a biosecure manner and appropriate management ensures that it is the native species that benefit from the intervention.

-There is a network of Local Action Groups (LAGs) that seek to manage the INNS that impact their communities and local environment.
+A network of Local Action Groups (LAGs) seeks to manage INNS that impact their communities and local environment.
 LAGs often use volunteers to manage INNS, providing social prescribing benefits and creating opportunities for residents to participate in the improvement of their environment.
 Many INNS management projects have suffered from short-term funding, resulting in the vestigial populations of INNS recolonising the site and providing only short-term benefits for the project.
-BNG is different and has the potential to deliver a lasting legacy for habitats.

 When developing strategies and projects it is essential that:

 - Any known records of INNS are reviewed and the risk for these INNS spreading further are considered.
-Sites should be surveyed for unrecorded INNS.
-Site operators need to be able to recognise the INNS present.
+Sites should also be surveyed for unrecorded INNS, and site operators need to be able to recognise the INNS present.
 Plans should include provision to eradicate INNS to improve the quality of the habitat or prevent the population from spreading further.

 - Be aware that some INNS populations harbour diseases that can have a devastating impact on native communities.
 For instance, many urban lakes and ponds host exotic amphibians released from the pet trade that carry fungal diseases.
 Consider the disease risk from INNS, as well as the risk of INNS themselves.

 - Habitats that are in transition are particularly vulnerable to invasion.
-Provision must be made to respond rapidly and effectively to the appearance of INNS in restored or newly created habitats.
+Provision must be made to respond rapidly and effectively to the appearance of INNS in restored or newly created habitats, modifying the BNG Habitat Management and Monitoring Plan (HMMP) in agreement with the Local Planning Authority as appropriate.

 - River basin management plans, updated 2022: summary programmes of measures – mechanisms - 10.
 Invasive non-native species (INNS) - Guidance - GOV.UK (www.gov.uk)